JHWebDeveloper/Able2-public-resources/README.md

 - Stop button to allow partial downloading of youtube livestreams.
 - Can now disable filtering out of characters that cause errors in Aspera (allows you to keep foreign characters in a filename if aspera is not needed).

+### Fixed
+- Error where some downloaded videos were being loaded as audio
+- Error allowing filename length to be up to 280 characters, beyond system max length.
+Now 250.

 ## [2.1.0] - 8.20.2020

 ### Added